TUI-Jetair, embarking on a Performance Management journey

 Jetaircenter is able to gain further insight in their revenue figures without extensive manual effort to combine and compose all the data needed.
 Travel agencies automatically receive scheduled reports, containing detailed figures allowing them to better steer their business performance.
 The automation in conforming and distributing figures allows the Jetaircenter controllers to spend more time on their core activities.

 TUI Jetair has not completed their Performance Management journey yet, if companies ever have.
-Some of the iterations described in this case will be executed over the quarters to come, as an iterative approach to investments in BI & data warehousing is a best practise.
+Some of the iterations described in this case will be executed over the quarters to come, as an iterative approach to investments in BI & data warehousing is a best practice.
 Nevertheless, by being able to better manage the retail activities, Jetaircenter is already reaping the benefits of the BI investments and vision of its management.
 This Return-on-Investment will only increase as more information is added to the BI solution and more users are experiencing the added value.